jg-rp/python-liquid2/docs/migration.md

 # Migration guide

-Liquid2 adds features, changes the syntax of Liquid template **and** changes the template engine's Python API.
+Liquid2 adds features, changes the syntax of Liquid templates and changes the template engine's Python API.
 Liquid2's default syntax and semantics are mostly backwards compatible with version 1 and, by extension, Shopify/Liquid.

 ## Approach to compatibility and stability